PoC-dev/gnuchess-as400/README.md

 V4R4, and later.

 Unfortunately, this version can't be compiled for V3.
-The source code makes use of 64 bit integer values, and teh C compiler for V3 doesn't understand `long long int`.
+The source code makes use of 64 bit integer values, and the C compiler for V3 doesn't understand `long long int`.

 Only minimal testing of the resulting program has been done.
 Especially